kacpermilan/Robotic_Shop_Assistant/README.md

 # Robotic Shopping Assistant

-Robotic Shopping Assistant is a simple project, simulating the hypothetical robotic device, that would be helping the customers during the shopping.
+Robotic Shopping Assistant is a simple project, simulating the hypothetical robotic device, that would be capable of helping the customers during the shopping.
 Its primary role is to serve me (repo's author) as a playground to implement various database and artificial intelligence related functionalities.